superhuman/lrt/README.md

 so if things are slower than they should be, check how long your service takes to shut down.

+## Limitations

+lrt currently assumes that the build environment does not change between when you compiled lrt and when you are compiling other programs using lrt.

+If you are seeing problems with build failing because of missing packages or mis-matched paths reinstall lrt with `go install github.com/superhuman/lrt`.

+The only exception to the above limitation is that if the go version has changed `lrt` will recompile itself and then run the new version of `lrt` automatically.

 ## Credits etc.

 lrt is inspired by [gin](https://github.com/codegangsta/gin), which was an